 - Erroneous stakeholder perceptions

-These have contributed over several decades to a situation where less than 30% of young people now study the subject to 16+.
+We argued that these have contributed over several decades to the current situation in which less than 30% of young people now study the subject to 16+.

-All members of the community of practice along with those who support the subject of design & technology and those in positions of influence over the subject need to understand the key roles of Epistemology, Clarity of purpose, Good practice and Informed stakeholder perception in re-building design & technology as a key part of the school curriculum.
+All members of the community of practice along with those who support the subject of design & technology and those in positions of influence over the subject need to understand the key roles of Epistemology, Clarity of purpose, Good practice and Informed stakeholders in rebuilding design & technology as a key part of the school curriculum.
 All need to work with and in support of the Association in this endeavour.

 We hope this paper will stimulate discussion and we look forward to your comments.

-Re-building D&T; printer friendly [this version has the large colour blocks removed]
+Re-building D&T v2; printer friendly [this version has the large colour blocks removed]